 - After entering the user who provided the feedback, see what features they've already requested, right in the extension.

-- On your I board, find insights submitted from the extension in your Inbox.
+- Find insights submitted from the extension in your Insights board.
 Highlight user insights and link them to related feature ideas, or @mention a colleague to start a discussion.
 (Contributors can also do this on notes that they create.)

 Keep in mind, contributors can also add new notes by emailing them to your workspace, or adding them directly to the Insights board.

 Propose a new partnership with your customer-facing colleagues